 West Palm Beach Yields Trail the State and National Medians at the City Level

-The city median yield of 4.8% sits below both the Florida state median of 6.1% and the national median of 5.3%.
+The city median yield of 4.5% sits below both the Florida state median of 6.1% and the national median of 5.3%.
 That is expected for a premium coastal market where capital appreciation, not income, is the primary return driver.
 The more useful number is the top of the ranking: Boynton Beach (33472) at 8.8% comfortably beats both the state and national figures, proving that suburb selection can turn a sub-average market into an above-average investment.
 The bottom of the ranking, by contrast, drags well below the national median and exists mainly to deliver capital growth and liquidity to wealthier buyers.
 For a more speculative Florida comparison, see After All Costs, Broward County's Short-Term Rental Edge Shrinks to 2.3%, which covers a market with a very different yield profile.
-Pompano Beach (33069) Yields 7.9% in Broward County, Roughly Double the Coast looks at another South Florida metro with tighter regulations.
+Our Sunrise 33322 yield profile looks at another South Florida metro with tighter regulations.

 On regulation, Florida state law preempts local short-term rental bans enacted after June 2011, which means cities in Palm Beach County cannot prohibit vacation rentals if they allowed them before that date.
 A state vacation rental license is required, and tourist development tax sits around 6.0% on top of state sales tax.
 Compared to restrictive markets like Miami Beach or Fort Lauderdale beachfront, Palm Beach County is relatively investor-friendly, though individual HOA and condo associations can still impose rental minimums.
 Full details on the market-level picture sit in the market score methodology and data sources documentation.

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access or explore rental data in the dashboard.
+Unlock the dashboard or explore rental data in the dashboard.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.